K-Stew 4eva: Here are all of Kristen Stewart’s coolest movies

-While we’re waiting with baited breath for Kristen Stewart to star in the forthcoming Benedict Andrews thriller Against All Odds we thought it was high time we wished our favorite ingenue a happy belated birthday.
-The movie – formerly known as Seberg – follows a young FBI agent assigned to investigate actor Jean Seberg, who becomes involved with the civil rights movement in late-60s Los Angeles.
+We’re waiting with baited breath for Kristen Stewart to star in the forthcoming Benedict Andrews thriller Against All Enemies – formerly known as Seberg.
+The film follows a young FBI agent assigned to investigate actor Jean Seberg, who becomes involved with the civil rights movement in late-60s Los Angeles.

 If you happen to know much about Seberg, you’ll know the poster girl of new wave cinema is one of the coolest women of all time.
 So it makes absolute sense to cast Stewart – the poster girl for contemporary indie cool – to play the Breathless star.